What’s the first thing you do when your lower back hurts?

 As long as you won’t attempt to hang upside down on a tree branch or using Hippocrates ladder and ropes method, you can, safely, relieve your low back pain with a home back traction device.

 3 Ways to do low back traction at home are:

 Spinal decompression exercises make a mild version of low back traction.
 If you do the right ones, they will slightly pull your vertebrae apart and relieve pressure on your discs, nerves and muscles.

 Watch this great example for a good exercise:

-You can do this great stretch much easier and without worrying about posture mistakes if you have this good stretcher(The CoreStretch):
+You can do this great stretch much easier and without worrying about posture mistakes if you have this high quality stretcher(The CoreStretch):

 This is where you can get it.